+Shri Anuj Kumar Jain Director

-Shri Anuj Kumar Jain
+Shri Anuj Kumar Jain is the executive Director (LPG) of Hindustan Petroleum Corporation Limited.
+Shri Anuj Kumar is an Electrical

-Director

-Shri Anuj Kumar Jain is the Executive Director (LPG) of Hindustan Petroleum Corporation Limited.
-Shri Anuj Kumar is an Electrical Engineer who joined Hindustan Petroleum in 1988.
-He has rich and varied professional exposure of over 33 years in downstream petroleum marketing in Retail Sales, LPG sales & marketing, Pipeline projects, and Engineering & Projects.
-He is well known for his expertise in handling cross-country pipeline projects, building LPG bottling Plants, Marketing terminals, Lube blending plants, developing Tank Wagon facilities.
+Engineer who joined Hindustan Petroleum in 1988.
+He has rich and varied professional exposure of over 34 years in downstream petroleum marketing in Retail Sales, LPG sales & marketing, Pipeline projects, and Engineering & Projects.
+He is well Known for his expertise in handing cross-country Pipeline Projects building LPG bottling Plants, Marketing terminals, Lube blending plants, developing Tank Wagon facilities.

-Shri Anuj Kumar has always focused on enhancing and improving network productivity and efficiency, leveraging technology, project management, leadership development, succession planning, knowledge management and developing capabilities and skills of officers through novel and innovative initiatives.
+Shri Anuj Kumar has always focused on enhancing and improving network productivity and efficiency, leveraging technology, project management, leadership development, succession planning, Knowledge management and developing capabilities and skills of officers through novel and innovatives.
 Under his leadership, HPCL is constructing India's largest Cavern at Mangalore having storage capacity of 80,000 Metric Ton.
-During COVID - 19 pandemic, under his guidance, all the bottling plants and distributor network operated effective in safe manner to ensure timely delivery of LPG refills to 9 Cr LPG customers.
+Under his guidance, all the bottling plants and distributor network operated effective in safe manner to ensure timely delivery of LPG refills to 9 Cr LPG customers.

-Ms. Padma Dhulipala
+Ms. Padma Dhulipala Director

-Director

 Ms. Padma Dhulipala is the Executive Director (Corporate Planning & Economic Studies) of IndianOil Corporation Limited.
-Ms. Padma D. is an Oil & Energy professional with an Electrical Engineering degree from NIT Rourkela and MBA possessing more than 33 years of experience in various disciplines such as Supply Locations Operations, Supply Chain Management and Infrastructure Planning, Pricing and Corporate Planning.
+Ms. Padma D. is an Oil & Energy professional with an Electrical Engineering degree from NIT Rourkela and MBA possessing more than 34 years of experience in various disciplines such as Supply Locations Operations, Supply Chain Management and Infrastructure Planning, Pricing and Corporate Planning.

-Ms. Padma D. is leading a highly specialised group which manages Corporate Performance Management system like Maharatna status of the Company, MoUs with Government of India, Macro and Micro environment scanning, Demand & Supply Projections, formulation of strategy and CAPEX for the Corporation including Project monitoring.
+Ms. Padma D. is a strong believer in the incredible power of women, and has placed women at the heart of all her work.
+She is leading a highly specialized group which manages Corporate Performance Management system like Maharatna status of the Company, MoUs with Government of India, Macro and Micro environment scanning, Demand & Supply Projections, formulation of strategy and CAPEX for the Corporation including Project monitoring.